Nazek-Altayeb/kush_magazine/README.md

 ## Bugs Guide

-Bugs are found continuously, here are the known ones sofar [known bugs](FIXED-BUGS.md).
+Bugs are found continuously, here are the [known bugs](FIXED-BUGS.md) sofar .

 # Validation